 Unfortunately, We don't know how to calculate the polynomial entropy of $\mathbf{b}$ (in Theorem \ref{main theorem}) along any polynomial so far.
 Thus we have no idea whether the sequence $\mathbf{b}$ is a counter-example of Conjecture \ref{Polynomial Sarnak 2}.
 However, we could show the following property of $\mathbf{b}$ which is related to the polynomial entropy of $\mathbf{b}$.
 Let $P: \mathbb{N}\rightarrow \mathbb{N}_0$ a polynomial.
 For every $n\in \mathbb{N}$, we define $\beta_P(n)$ to be the largest integer $m$ such that $P(m)\le n$.
 By \eqref{entropy bounded}, we have

-We remark that the above sup-limit is incomparable with the limit \eqref{eq:seq}.
-However, the above sup-limit is the upper bound of the limit that has the form \eqref{eq:seq} where $\limsup$ is replaced by $\liminf$.
+We remark that the above lim-sup is incomparable with the limit \eqref{eq:seq}.
+However, the above lim-sup is the upper bound of the limit that has the form \eqref{eq:seq} where $\limsup$ is replaced by $\liminf$.